 Liquid biofuels are manufactured at several small refineries in Virginia, and a large-scale ethanol plant finally started operating in 2014.

-The completed plant never opened as planned in May 2011, apparently because the investors (an equity firm in Connecticut, First Reserve) were unable to get a bank to provide operating capital.
+The completed plant never opened as planned in May 2011, apparently because the investors (First Reserve, an equity firm in Connecticut) were unable to get a bank to provide operating capital.
 To maintain its reputation within the farming community, Perdue absorbed a financial loss and bought the 2011 crop of barley anyway.
 The City of Hopewell, which had anticipated $5 million/year in tax revenues, had to sue First Reserve to collect some of the promised financial benefits.

 Even without the Hopewell facility, Virginia farmers can grow barley for ethanol and soybeans for biodiesel.
 Hampton Roads ports offer easy transportation options to export biofuels.
 West Point, Yorktown, Craney Island, and Portsmouth are likely candidates for future ethanol/biodiesel refineries producing fuel from renewable resources, at a scale large enough for barge export.